Giray18/power_bi_reporting_solution/README.md

 * What teams were in bottom 20% of total activities (emails, chats and calls), for all closed cases?

 **On second report:** Named as Case Details Report; Visualizations created as requested by below items.
 Slicers on left panel working in cascade fashion.
+On top 3 card visuals shows quantity of activities per case id grouped by activity type.

 * Case summary (matrix) visualization filters for team and case create date (Cascading).
 * The case summary visualization will have the following columns: case IDs, and case details (created date, closed date, owner ID, and team).